 Time spent in nature is peaceful, but it’s also patriotic.
 James Madison was a founding father of America and a founder of conservationism.
 He saw soil as essential to American independence since it gave us food and freedom as a nation.
-With the Fourth of July up ahead, we’ve come up with a few ways to nurture nature, Madison-style.
+With summer’s temperatures slowing us down, we have come up with a few ways to nurture nature, Madison-style.

 Fun with Flora and Fauna